CalderWhite/shopify-challenge-winter-2022/README.md

 specific example parameters and tests with it!
 An admin can create users with its own REST calls and then supply the access token to the user.
 All authentication is done via the token header, as shown in postman.

 To use postman, import all the files in `/postman` to get the necessary collections and global environment variables.
+\*Note: You must set your Postman working directory to be this repository so it can view `/test_data`, which contains the images used in the example requests.
 ![Postman Import Demo](https://github.com/CalderWhite/shopify-challenge-winter-2022/raw/master/demo_videos/postman_import_demo.gif)

 Some of the features include...